-I checked out an apartment for rent and the broker says I need to give a $500 "good faith" deposit when I submit my application.
+I checked out an apartment for rent and the agent says I need to provide a $500 "good faith" deposit when I submit my application.
 What is this?
 Is this a red flag?

 If a New York City landlord or broker asks for a good faith deposit before or when you submit an application for a rental, it’s because they want to know that you’re serious about the apartment.
-However, it’s not very common, and unless you are being reimbursed or it is counting toward your security deposit, it is illegal.
+However, it’s not a common request, and unless you are being reimbursed or it is being applied to your security deposit, it is illegal.

 That’s because the Housing Stability and Tenant Protection Act passed in 2019 capped the amount of rent and fees a landlord can ask for upfront.
 Now the most that landlords are allowed to ask for is the first month’s rent, a security deposit that cannot exceed one month’s rent, and a $20 application fee.

 [Editor's Note: Realty Bites tackles your NYC rental questions.
 A previous version of the article ran in April 2021.
 We are presenting it again in case you missed it.]